Roadmap

 Action Description

-• This approach aligns Washington with emerging standards in other states, such as California and Maryland.
+• This approach aligns Washington with emerging standards in other states, like California and Maryland.
 A Washington standard could accelerate the adoption of highly efficient appliances that do not generate harmful air pollution in homes and buildings.

 Why It Matters

-A zero-emission heating equipment standard is a powerful policy to reduce indoor and outdoor air pollution by minimizing NOx and PM 2.5 exposure, lowering greenhouse gas emissions, and accelerating the market shift toward zero emission and clean technologies.
-It complements the energy code and building performance standards.
-It also fortifies the regulatory path for residential and small commercial buildings which currently lack strong mandates.
+A zero-emission heating equipment standard is a powerful policy to reduce indoor and outdoor air pollution by minimizing NOx and PM 2.5 exposure, lowering greenhouse gas emissions, and accelerating the market shift toward zero-emission and clean technologies.
+It complements the energy code and building performance standards and also fortifies the regulatory paths for residential and small commercial buildings that currently lack strong mandates.
 Creating a clear, statewide transition timeline gives manufacturers, distributors, and contractors market certainty, which in turn enables economies of scale for clean appliances, smoother supply chain adjustments, and can improve installation practices.
 As opposed to a patchwork of local rules, this standard for Washington would ensure a uniform pathway for clean heating across all regions of the state.

 Centering Equity

-Compliant appliances must be affordable and widely available, with financial assistance for low-income households and small businesses.
+Compliant appliances must be affordable and widely available, with financial assistance for overburdened communities and vulnerable populations and small businesses.
 Where electrification increases bills, the impact must be addressed through electric rate design and incentives.
 Owners should not be able to pass costs to tenants.
 Dedicated funding must be available for health, safety, or electrical readiness upgrades needed before installing zero-emission heating equipment.
 All these elements should be in place to ensure that all households and businesses can benefit from the health and comfort improvements of compliant appliances.

 Key Steps & Timing

-• Legislative path: Legislature directs the development of a statewide zero-emission heating equipment standard and establishes statutory authority for Commerce or Ecology to implement the rule
+• Legislative Path: The Washington State Legislature directs the development of a statewide zero-emission heating equipment standard and establishes statutory authority for the Department of Commerce or the Department of Ecology to implement the rule.

-• Administrative path: Ecology initiates rulemaking under existing authority from Washington’s Clean Air Act, coordinating with Commerce on market transition planning.
+• Administrative Path: The Department of Ecology initiates rulemaking under existing authority from Washington’s Clean Air Act, coordinating with the Department of Commerce on market transition planning.

-• Ecology and/or Commerce begin scoping the standard, including appliance categories, building types, emissions thresholds, and allowable compliance pathways.
+• The Department of Ecology and/or the Department of Commerce begin scoping the standard, including appliance categories, building types, emissions thresholds, and allowable compliance pathways.

-• A proposed rule is released for public comment, and engagement brings in feedback and review from manufacturers, distributors, contractors, consumer advocates, consumers, and utilities.
+• A proposed rule is released for public comment.
+Engagement brings in feedback and review from manufacturers, distributors, contractors, consumer advocates, building owners and occupants, and utilities.

 2030: